Technical FAQ for ConfTool

 We would like to use HTTPS / a secure connection.
 What do we have to do?

-ConfTool supports https, but it is the web server that does create the secure connection.
-Therefore you have to modify your server accordingly, get a certificate etc. You find more information on this issue on the internet.
-If you need a free "official" certificate, see the links below:
+ConfTool supports https, but it is the web server that creates the secure connection.
+Therefore, you have to modify your server accordingly, get a certificate etc. You find more information on this issue on the internet.
+If you need a free "official" certificate, see the link below:

 https://letsencrypt.org/